sjsu-library/unionist/_template/obj45.md

 volume: '1'
 issue: '2'
 transcription: "“The Blue Laws of Connecticut have become Black.
-We learn from the NorwichCourier, that Miss Prudence Crandall was arrested on Thursday for the heinousoffence, in the eye of the Connecticut law-givers, of instructing a few coloredgirls not belonging to the State.
-Not obtaining bonds, she was committed tojail.”—<em>Worcester Yeoman.</em>"
+We learn from the Norwich<br>Courier, that Miss Prudence Crandall was arrested on Thursday for the heinous<br>offence, in the eye of the Connecticut law-givers, of instructing a few colored<br>girls not belonging to the State.
+Not obtaining bonds, she was committed to<br>jail.”—<br><em>Worcester Yeoman.</em>" Scholarly Notes:
-Scholarly Notes:
 Commentary:
 order: '044'